CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 **Business**

-To prevent unauthorized access to IT equipment, only the connections and outlets that are actually required should be activated (see INF.4.M13 Material security of the IT cabling).
+To prevent unauthorized access to IT equipment, only the connections and outlets that are actually required should be activated (see INF.4.M13 Material security of IT cabling).
 In addition, regular checks should ensure that this activation also meets the real needs (see INF.4.M11 Control of existing compounds).
-It must also be ensured that the documentation is kept up to date (see INF.4.M6 Ongoing updating and revision of the network documentation).
+In addition, it must be ensured that the documentation is kept up to date (see INF.4.M6 Ongoing updating and revision of the network documentation).

 ** ** segregation